Tortilla Kebabs

 Cooking instructions

 Stovetop method (preferred): Heat a large cast iron or stainless steel skillet over medium heat.
 Pour cooking oil into the skillet and let heat.
 Add 2-3 kebabs to the heated skillet.
-Let cook on each side for about 2-3 minutes each until slightly browned.
+Let cook on each side for about 2-3 minutes until slightly browned.
 Repeat with remaining kebabs.
 Air fryer method: Place kebabs in the basket of the air fryer and air fry at 360 degrees F for about 14 minutes, flipping halfway through.
 Grill method: Grill them over medium heat for about 2 minutes per side.

 Dipping sauce (optional)